Patrick3131/Tentacles/README.md

 C --> E
 B --> E(Cancel)
 ```
-By reaching completed or canceled the session ends and it gets deallocated.
+By reaching completed or canceled the session ends, and it gets deallocated.
-If a prohibited status update occurs a non fatal error event is forwarded and the status is **not** updated.
-In cases where attributes are specific to a ``DomainActivity`` status they can be added to  ``DomainActivityAction``.
+If a prohibited status update occurs, a non fatal error event is forwarded and the status is **not** updated.
+In cases where attributes are specific to a ``DomainActivity`` status, they can be added to  ``DomainActivityAction``.
 I.e. if a pause event needs the pausing point of the video, these attributes are then mapped to the derived analytics events.

 Multiple sessions with different ``DomainActivity``s can be managed.
 However, only one session for one particular ``DomainActivity``.
 A ``DomainActivity`` is equal if name and attributes match, not considering additional attributes that can be added by ``DomainActivityAction``.

 ### Background & Foreground Applifecycle
 When the app **will resign**, all active ``DomainActivity`` sessions are canceled and cached in memory in case the app enters foreground again.
 After app **did become active** again, all previous active sessions are reset and updated with a new identifier.
-For all previous active sessions an open event is sent and then reset to the previous status that also triggers an event.
+For all previous active sessions, an open event is sent and then reset to the previous status that also triggers an event.

 ### Defining & Tracking ``DomainActivity``s